HanSolo/odometer/README.md

 In the provided Demo classes you will find more info on how to use them.

+The Spinner controls are the same controls but one is based on Canvas where the other is based on ImageView.

 Donations are welcome at [Paypal](https://paypal.me/hans0l0)

 ## Overview